thiagobien/ACL/workshop/03_Monolith_to_Microservices/README.md

 ![ticketmonster](assets/ticketmonster.png)

 In this module you'll learn how to migrate a monolithic application to the cloud and how to fearlessly break it up into microservices.
 Therefore, we want to walk you through the different stages of identifying and extracting a microservice, as well as strangling it around its origin – the monolith.
 For this purpose, the module provides step-by-step instructions and labs showing the best practices we have identified for migrating a monolith to the cloud.
 This module goes along a blog post series, which you can find [here](https://www.dynatrace.com/news/blog/fearless-monolith-to-microservices-migration-a-guided-journey/).
-Please look at the different blog posts to learn more about certain steps.
+Please look at the different blog posts to learn more about certain migration steps.

 # Requirements